 Most of all Pilates is not only beneficial if recovering from injury.
 Regular exercise can improve circulation, reduce stress and can improve sporting performance.

 Anyone can benefit from Pilates as it is a very gentle, low impact form of exercise.
 It is particularly beneficial for those suffering low back pain.
-We would recommend informing a teacher prior to starting a class to inform the teacher.
 Pre and post natal clients should liaise with class teachers as they require specific input before attendance.

 Pilates is based on eight principles: